 As indicated, the possible experiments from the brainstorming should each be small, easy-to-implement measures.
 These experiments will not necessarily solve the problem holistically.
 Therefore, one should actively take up the results and experiences from the experiments again in future retrospectives in order to decide on the basis of the new learnings (hypothesis confirmed or rejected?)
 Whether follow-up measures are required and, if so, which measures would be promising.

 Having a few templates for brainstorming action items is not enough on its own.
 You also have to evaluate which template is suitable with which method for each situation.
 Hopefully the examples will help make this easier to assess.

 💡 Tip for Echometer users

-During the retro, you can simply choose from the suggested whiteboard templates for any topic on the retro canvas.
+During the retro you can simply choose from the suggested whiteboard templates for each topic on the retro canvas, it doesn't matter which retrospective template you use.
 If you have created your own whiteboard templates, these are also available here: